leegengyu/vulnhub-box-walkthrough/kioptrix-level-1.md

 ![](/screenshots/kioptrix-level-1/loginInitial.jpg)
 * Run `nmap 10.0.2.*`, where we find `10.0.2.12` to be the IP address of the vulnerable machine.
 6 services were also discovered, where they are all in an Open state.
 ![](/screenshots/kioptrix-level-1/nmapScan.jpg)
-* Run `nmap -sC -sV 10.0.2.12` to enumerate the running services:
+* Run `nmap -sC -sV -T5 -p- 10.0.2.12` to enumerate the running services:
 ![](/screenshots/kioptrix-level-1/hostFullScan.jpg)
+* Note: This screenshot was updated during a re-visit of the machine.
 * As this machine is relatively much older than all of the challenges we had done so far, we are seeing the versions of the services running being much older (and thus I am also guessing that it will be easier to find exploits specific to these versions?).
 * Let us start with the Apache httpd service at port 80.